ihasTaco/ValleyCast/README.md

 # ValleyCast

 ValleyCast is a utility mod that automatically controls OBS Studio based on in-game events in Stardew Valley.
-Supports dynamic overlays, text updates, recording triggers, and more—with full config control.
+Supports dynamic overlays, text updates, recording triggers, and more, with full config control.

 🎥 Available on NexusMods: [ValleyCast on Nexus](https://www.nexusmods.com/stardewvalley/mods/26947)